Coleman is one of the most iconic brands in the cooler industry, having churned out premium product after premium product for several decades.

 You can buy the Coleman stainless steel cooler at their website as well as lots of other third-party online stores.
 You can also buy it physically at any of their approved retail outlets.

-When it comes to buying the cooler online, however, we recommend you make your purchase on Amazon.
+When it comes to buying the cooler online, however, we recommend you make your purchase at Amazon.
 It is probably the world’s most trusted online marketplace.

 You get lots of perks, like buyer protection if you don’t like the product, real reviews by other users who have used the product before, and even free shipping, especially if you’re a Prime member.